blackcatkai7040306/Health-for-Patient/README.md

-<h1>Telehealth Platform</h1>
+<h1>Health for Patient Platform</h1>

 <h2>About The Project</h2>
 <p>
-This telehealth platform is a full-stack solution built with Laravel (backend), Angular/React (frontend), and AWS cloud infrastructure.
+This Healthcare Patient platform is a full-stack solution built with Next.
 The system enables remote healthcare services including virtual consultations, patient management, and medical record handling.
 </p>

 <p>